Design overview

 2. Windows

-A set of tabbed windows are docked along the bottom and right sides of the editor.
+A set of tabbed windows are docked along the bottom and right sides of the screen that you can click to expand, collapse, or switch between.
 By default, the windows docked on the bottom are collapsed (e.g., the Parameters window), while the ones docked on the right are expanded (e.g., the Explore window).
-To learn how to work with and arrange these windows, see Using dockable windows.
+For details on how to work with and arrange these windows, see Using dockable windows.

 2.1.
 Explore